Michael A. Bilandic

-Michael Anthony Bilandic (February 13, 1923 – January 15, 2002) was an American Democratic politician and attorney who served as the 49th mayor of Chicago from 1976 to 1979, after the death of his predecessor, Richard J. Daley.
+Michael Anthony Bilandic (February 13, 1923 – January 15, 2002) was an American Democratic politician, judge, and attorney who served as the 49th mayor of Chicago from 1976 to 1979, after the death of his predecessor, Richard J. Daley.
 Bilandic practiced law in Chicago for several years, having graduated from the DePaul University College of Law.
-Bilandic served as an alderman in the Chicago City Council, representing the eleventh ward on the south-west side (Bridgeport neighborhood) from June 1969 until he began his tenure as mayor in December 1976.
-After his mayoralty, Bilandic served as chief justice of the Illinois Supreme Court from 1994 to 1997.
+Bilandic served as an alderman in Chicago City Council, representing the eleventh ward on the south-west side (Bridgeport neighborhood) from June 1969 until he began his tenure as mayor in December 1976.
+After his mayoralty, Bilandic served on the Illinois Appellate Court from 1984 until being elected to the Illinois Supreme Court in 1990.
+He served on the state supreme court until 2000, and was the court’s chief Justice from 1994 to 1997.

-Biography

 Early life and career

-Born in Chicago to Croatian immigrant parents, Bilandic studied at De La Salle Institute (then known as De La Salle High School); graduating in 1940.
+Bilandic was born in Chicago to Croatian immigrant parents.
+His father Mate "Matthew" Bilandžić was from Krušvar in Dalmatian Hinterland, and his mother Milka "Minnie" Bilandžić, née Lebedina from Bobovišća on the island of Brač.
+Bilandic studied at De La Salle High School and graduated in 1940.
 Bilandic joined the United States Marine Corps during World War II in 1943, serving as first lieutenant until 1945.
 After his time in the Marine Corps, Bilandic returned to school; receiving his bachelor's degree from St. Mary's University of Minnesota in 1947.
 After college, Bilandic returned to Chicago and became involved in political work.
 Bilandic began working in the city's eleventh ward was asked by then–committeeman Richard J. Daley to aid the Democratic party in 1948.
-In 1951, Bilandic later received his law degree from DePaul University College of Law.
+In 1951, Bilandic later received his Juris Doctor degree from DePaul University College of Law.

+Chicago City Council (1969–1977)

 Bilandic officially began his political career after being elected alderman of the city's eleventh ward in the 1969 election, succeeding Matthew J. Danaher and taking office on March 11, 1969.